-The rte_mempool is a generic structure used to handle pools of objects.
-In this case, it is necessary to create a pool that will be used by the driver, which expects to have some reserved space in the mempool structure, sizeof(struct rte_pktmbuf_pool_private) bytes.
-The number of allocated pkt mbufs is NB_MBUF, with a size of MBUF_SIZE each.
-A per-lcore cache of 32 mbufs is kept.
-The memory is allocated in rte_socket_id() socket, but it is possible to extend this code to allocate one mbuf pool per socket.
+The rte\mempool is a generic structure used to handle pools of objects.
+In this case, it is necessary to create a pool that will be used by the driver.
+The number of allocated pkt mbufs is NB\MBUF, with a data room size of RTE\MBUF\DEFAULT\BUF\SIZE each.
+A per-lcore cache of MEMPOOL\CACHE\SIZE mbufs is kept.
+The memory is allocated in rte\socket\id() socket, but it is possible to extend this code to allocate one mbuf pool per socket.